lfannes/ai-racer/README.md

 # AI Racers
-An AI that can defeat everybody in racing '-'
+An AI that can defeat everybody in racing game '-'